Stepparents who jump into parenting roles without first building up rapport with their stepchildren do more harm than good.

-“There’s a negative connotation that comes with stepfamilies,” Sheryl Goodey, stepfamily program manager at Utah State University told Fatherly.
+“There’s a negative connotation that comes with stepfamilies,” Sheryl Goodey, Ph.D., stepfamily program manager at Utah State University, told Fatherly.
 “But families are overcoming those connotations and becoming more accepted in our society.”

-That’s a good thing, because there is an emerging consensus that kids who grow up with engaged stepdads enjoy many of the same advantages—known collectively as Father Effects—as kids raised by the men whose names appear on their birth certificates.
+That’s a good thing, because there’s an emerging consensus that kids who grow up with engaged stepdads enjoy many of the same advantages — known collectively as Father Effects — as kids raised by the men whose names appear on their birth certificates.
 Children with outstanding stepfathers perform better in school, enjoy healthier relationships with their peers, and are less likely to suffer from depression than kids who grow up in single-parent homes.
 But, while stepparents offer stability similar to that of biological parents, the challenges are unique.

-“There’s a different parenting style that’s more effective for parenting stepchildren,” Goodey explains.
+“There’s a different parenting style that’s more effective for parenting stepchildren,” Goodey says.

 Stepfathers, By The Numbers

-More than 1,300 new blended families form each day, and more than 50 percent of children under age 13 live with one biological parent and one stepparent.
+More than 1,300 new blended families form each day, and more than 50% of children under age 13 live with one biological parent and one stepparent.
 If those figures seem staggering, blame the divorce rate.
-Studies suggest that the average marriage in the U.S. lasts barely seven years and roughly half of all marriages end in divorce.
+Studies suggest that the average marriage in the U.S. lasts barely seven years, and roughly half of all marriages end in divorce.
 The 1990 U.S. Census Bureau incorrectly predicted that, by the year 2000, there would be more blended than original families in America.

 The Census was wrong, but not by much.

 Children in blended families seldom have it easy.
 Studies suggest that the risk for kids developing behavioral problems after divorce is twice that of children with parents who stay together.
-“Most research shows that 15 to 20 percent of kids in stepfamilies do not develop within normal limits, compared to about 10 percent of kids from non-divorced families,” James H. Bray, former president of the American Psychological Association and author of a book on stepfamilies, told Fatherly.
+“Most research shows that 15% to 20% of kids in stepfamilies do not develop within normal limits, compared to about 10% of kids from non-divorced families,” James H. Bray, Ph.D., former president of the American Psychological Association and author of a book on stepfamilies, told Fatherly.
 Still, “the vast majority of kids in stepfamilies do quite well.”

 How To Be An Engaged Stepfather

 Stepfathers, however, would be well-advised to read from a different script — at least at first.
-“There is evidence to indicate that developing these relationships takes time,” Dawn Braithwaite, chair of interpersonal and family communication studies at the University of Nebraska, Lincoln, told Fatherly.
+“There is evidence to indicate that developing these relationships takes time,” says Dawn Braithwaite, Ph.D., a professor of interpersonal and family communication studies at the University of Nebraska, Lincoln.
 “The turning points aren’t positive right away.”

 Stepfathers need to account for this transition period, Bray says, which usually lasts about two years.
 “In the first two years, it’s paradoxical,” Bray says.
 “If he tries to become too engaged in parenting before he establishes a relationship with the stepchild, the child pushes back.”